 The Equipment listed in this section shall have their calibrations checked at the manufacturer's recommended interval, and at least annually if no time is specified.
-The equipment below shall be tested at least annually for calibration using the manufacturer's calibration procedure.

 - 5.1.2.1.1.
 Airflow Resistance Device.
 A device consisting of a flow capture element that has a known opening area and is capable of creating an airtight perimeter seal around the inlet terminal. - 5.1.2.1.2.
 Manometer.
-A device that can measure pressure difference with an accuracy equal to or better than ±1% of reading or 0.25 Pa (0.0010 in.
+A device that can measure pressure difference with a maximum error of 1% of reading or 0.25 Pa (0.0010 in.
 H2O), whichever is greater.

-- 5.1.2.2.1.
-The flow capture element of the Airflow Resistance Device shall be placed over the inlet terminal, ensuring that an airtight perimeter seal has been created. - 5.1.2.2.2.
-The opening area of the Airflow Resistance Device shall be adjusted until, using the Manometer, the pressure difference between the flow capture element and the room is between 1 and 8 Pa.
+5.1.2.2.1.
+The flow capture element of the Airflow Resistance Device shall be placed over the inlet terminal, ensuring that an airtight perimeter seal has been created.

-- 5.1.2.2.3.
-The average pressure difference (dP) between the flow capture element and the room, measured over at least a 10 second period, shall be recorded. - 5.1.2.2.4.
+- 5.1.2.2.2.
+The opening area of the Airflow Resistance Device shall be adjusted until, using the Manometer, the pressure difference between the flow capture element and the room is between 1 and 8 Pa. - 5.1.2.2.3.
+The average pressure difference (dP) between the flow capture element and the room, measured over at least a 10-second period, shall be recorded. - 5.1.2.2.4.
 Using the average pressure difference, the airflow shall be calculated using the manufacturer's flow conversion table or, for devices without a flow conversion table, the following equations:

-$$Airflow (CFM) = Opening Area x 1.07 x (dP)^{0.5}$$ (11a)
+$Airflow (CFM) = Opening Area \times 1.07 \times (dP)^{0.5}$ (11a)

-$$Airflow (L/s) = Opening Area \times 0.078 \times (dP)^{0.5}$$ (11b)
+Airflow $(L/s) = Opening Area \times 0.078 \times (dP)^{0.5}$ (11b)

-Where:

-For Eq.
-11a, Opening Area is in in2 and dP is in Pa

-For Eq.
-11b, Opening Area is in cm2 and dP is in Pa
+- Where: For Eq.
+11a, Opening Area is in in2 and dP is in Pa For Eq.
+11b, Opening Area is in cm2 and dP is in Pa - 5.1.2.3.

-5.1.2.3.
 Limitations of Procedure.
 An Airflow Resistance Device is only permitted to be used on mechanical ventilation systems that do not have multiple duct branches.